ermelinda-q/pands-weekly-tasks/README.md

 ***
 ### About

-This repository contains all weekly tasks required for 'Programming and Scripting' module in [Hdip in Science in Computing in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) @ [ATU](https://atu.ie)
+This repository contains all weekly tasks required for 'Programming and Scripting' module in [Hdip in Science in Computing in Data Analytics](https://www.gmit.ie/higher-diploma-in-science-in-computing-in-data-analytics) @ [ATU](https://atu.ie).

+All efforts are made to follow as much as possible [Style Guide for Python Code](https://peps.python.org/pep-0008/) while working in this tasks.

 Here you can find: